 Year Three will provide an opportunity to develop research and critical thinking skills.
 You will enhance your clinical decision making skills (assessment/goal setting/management planning/outcome evaluation) through case studies and in-class discussions.
 You will focus on disorders of communication acquired in adulthood and related to sensory, cognitive and physical impairments.
 You will explore different areas of practice through clinical masterclasses.
 You will continue to link theory to practice as you attend clinical placements during the semesters.

 Year Four will provide the opportunity to enhance, consolidate and reflect on your learning to date.
 You will continue to develop your skills in research, professional development, and current and advanced clinical skills enabling a smooth transition to working life.
 You will explore leadership skills and gain an understanding of key skills for collaboration and training.
 You will complete your academic learning by undertaking an appropriate and focused research dissertation.
 This year includes 20 days of clinical placement.

-5 Highers at AABBB (standard entry) or ABBBB (widening access entry) including Maths, Biology, Chemistry, Physics or Psychology plus English and Maths or Applications of Maths necessary at National 5.
+5 Highers at AABBB (standard entry) or ABBBB (widening access entry), English, a modern language, Psychology or science subjects preferred plus English and Maths or Applications of Maths necessary at National 5.

 You would require a satisfactory PVG (Protecting Vulnerable Groups) check to show you are suitable for this type of course.
 Contact Disclosure Scotland for details.

 School of Health Sciences